Fix multiple SPF records

 Some email providers will recommend the use of ?all (giving a neutral result).

-If you need to combine statements with different enforcement rules, you can use ~all unless your email provider recommends a different approach.
+If you need to combine statements with different enforcement rules, it’s safe to use ~all unless your email provider recommends a different approach.

-It’s very important that you do not use +all because this will allow anyone on the internet to use your domain to send spam.
+It’s very important that you do not use +all in your SPF record.
+This will allow anyone on the internet to use your domain to send spam.

 Do I Need a PTR Record?